- Home

 Adding fractions combines parts of a whole by rewriting both with a common denominator and then adding the numerators.

-Why is Adding Fractions important?
+What is the Adding Fractions formula?

 Prerequisites